By Jeremy de Beer

 A report commissioned by the UK government in 2010 called upon governments to “ensure that development of the IP System is driven as far as possible by objective evidence.”
 The Hargreaves report, a high-level enquiry into intellectual property’s effectiveness, became somewhat of a catalyst for change.
 At least it raised awareness of the need to better understand what constitutes objective evidence for intellectual property policymaking, and to develop methods and metrics for properly assessing intellectual property’s impacts.

-In an article forthcoming in the Journal of World Intellectual Property, “Evidence-based Intellectual Property Policymaking: An Integrated Review of Methods and Conclusions”, I identify, synthesize and analyze the most relevant evidence available to policymakers trying to understand the impacts of intellectual property.
+In an article just published in the Journal of World Intellectual Property, “Evidence-based Intellectual Property Policymaking: An Integrated Review of Methods and Conclusions”, I identify, synthesize and analyze the most relevant evidence available to policymakers trying to understand the impacts of intellectual property.
 In my meta-analysis, I include peer reviewed and policy-oriented national and international sources.
 I also review a range of disciplinary approaches, and cover all major fields of intellectual property from patents to copyrights to trademarks and more.

 The paper has been presented at influential events worldwide, including Intellectual Property Statistics for Decision-makers 2016 conference in Sydney, Australia, and the 35th annual conference of the Association of Teachers and Researchers in Intellectual Property in Krakow, Poland.